wp-plugins/multi-column-taxonomy-list/readme.txt

 	- Valid values: any integer
 	- Default: display all terms
 * **like**: Return terms that begin with this value
 	- Valid values: any string
 	- Default: no default
+* **search**: Return terms that contain the 'search' string
+	- Valid values: any string
+	- Default: no default